-Our board of directors has adopted a code of ethics, which is applicable to our senior executive and financial officers.
-In addition, our board of directors has adopted a code of conduct, which is applicable to all of our directors, officers and employees.
-We will make our code of ethics and our code of conduct publicly available on our web site.
+Our board of directors has adopted a code of business conduct, which is applicable to all of our directors, officers and employees.
+We will make our code of business conduct publicly available on our web site.

 In addition, our board of directors has adopted a set of corporate governance guidelines.
 The guidelines reflect certain guiding principles with respect to our board's structure, procedures and committees.
 The guidelines are not intended to change or interpret any law, or our amended and restated memorandum and articles of association.